Membranous nephropathyMembranous glomerulonephritis; Membranous GN; Extramembranous glomerulonephritis; Glomerulonephritis - membranous; MGN

 Protein in the urine

-The protein urine dipstick test measures the presence of proteins, such as albumin, in a urine sample.
-Albumin and protein can also be measured using...Read Article Now Book Mark Article
+The urine protein dipstick test measures the presence of all proteins, including albumin, in a urine sample.
+Albumin and protein can also be measured...Read Article Now Book Mark Article

 Blood in the urine